ielab/TILDE/README.md

 --gradient_checkpoint
 ```

 Note, we use `--gradient_checkpoint` flag to trade off training speed for larger batch size, if you have GPU with big memory, consider removing this flag for faster training.
+Pytorch-lightning model checkpoints will be saved after each epoch and the final checkpoint will be converted and saved as a Huggingface model.